dnlnln/sql-server-samples/samples/in-memory/ticket-reservations/README.md

   -	more reads per write => lower perf gain
   -	default setting is 10 rows per transaction and 1 read per write

+If the performance profile after migration to In-Memory OLTP looks choppy, it is likely that log IO is the bottleneck.
+This can be mitigated by using [delayed durability] (https://msdn.microsoft.com/en-us/library/dn449490.aspx).
+This is enabled by running the following statement in the database:
+	`ALTER DATABASE CURRENT SET DELAYED_DURABILITY = FORCED`

 With default settings on one machine with 24 logical cores and relatively slow SSD for the log the app shows around performance 40X gain, and in this case the bottleneck was log IO.
 When deploying to Azure SQL Database, make sure to run the app in an Azure VM in the same region as the database.